fatimamubashargondal/CS-team-practice/README.md

 3. Edit this README.md file by adding:

-   - Your name:
+   - Your name: Dawood Khan
-   - Your favorite programming language:
+   - Your favorite programming language: Python
-   - A short message about what you’re learning or excited about in tech:

 5. Commit and push your changes.
 6. Submit a pull request to share your updates.